 Line 1 - Enter your alternative fuels credit from preceding tax years.
-Utility and pipeline corporations enter any portion of the alternative fuel credit that was not applied against the tax due under sections 183, 184, or 186 of the Tax Law in tax years ending on or before December 31, 1999.
+Utility and pipeline corporations enter any portion of the alternative fuels credit that was not applied against the tax due under Tax Law sections 183, 184, or 186 in tax years ending on or before December 31, 1999.